geerlingguy/mac-dev-playbook/full-mac-setup-mford.md

   - SSH setup.
     - Manually copy any shared SSH keys that are needed to log into the remote Ansible machine, from Dropbox (via Airdrop or Web GUI)
-  - Turn on remote SSH access on Mac
+  - Turn on 'Remote Login` and `Screen Sharing` in Settings on Target Mac
   - Ensure that the approprpiate SSH Private key that allows remote access is populated in ~/.ssh/authorized_keys
   - Sign into:
     - iCloud
     - iMessage
     - Mac App Store
-  - `sudo softwareupdate --install-rosetta` (required to install adobe acrobat)
+  - `$ sudo softwareupdate --install-rosetta` (required to install adobe acrobat)
+  - Install homebrew:
+    - `$ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
   - Ensure Apple's command line tools are installed (`xcode-select --install` to launch the installer)
   - Ensure that config.yml is in the cloned repository, sourced from Dropbox.
   - Run the playbook remotely with `--tags homebrew, sudoers`.
     - `$ ansible-playbook main.yml  --tags "homebrew,sudoers" --ask-become-pass`
     - If there are errors, you may need to finish up other tasks like installing 'old-fashioned' apps first
+    - If you are running this for a second time, you may run into an issue when ansible.builtin.git is called, as the default behavior is not to force a clone if the destination directory already exists and has content.
+You can override this in two locations:
+      - **<repository root>/roles/geerlingguy.dotfiles/tasks/main.yml**:
+        - For the task `Ensure dotfiles repository is cloned locally`, add `force: true` to the git module arguments.
+      - **<repository root>/collections/geerlingguy/mac/roles/homebrew/tasks/main.yml**:
+        - For the task `Ensure Homebrew is installed`, add `force: true` to the git module arguments.

   - Ensure that the homebrew binary directory is assed to the PATH:
     - `$ export PATH=/opt/homebrew/bin:$PATH`
   - Install old-fashioned apps: